sdg-data-canada-odd-donnees/cif-cic_dev/_pages/about.md

 ## Interested in more information?
 If you have further questions, or would like to provide feedback on the SDG Data Hub please contact us at: <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.
 The answers to some frequently asked questions are also available in our [FAQ]({{ site.baseurl }}/faq/).

+<em>Statistics Canada SDGs' team would like to thank everyone that particiapted in the quality assurance, made suggestions for improvement or contributed in any other way to the creation of this hub.</em>